-In addition, the underwriters will receive an expense allowance of up to \$20,000 under the underwriting agreement related to obtaining clearance from FINRA.
+In addition, the underwriters will receive an expense allowance of up to \$20,000 under the underwriting agreement.

 The underwriters do not expect sales to discretionary accounts to exceed 5% of the total number of shares offered.

 We estimate that the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$3.6 million.